r3n/ren-c/extensions/viewgtk3/README.md

 The example compile string from the developer.gnome.org site is: gcc `pkg-config --cflags gtk+-3.0` -o example example.c `pkg-config --libs gtk+-3.0`

+See the example code below for the most recent status of development.
 ## Implemented functions

 Basic functions